The first week completed.

 The invite to Harrow came from an ex-work colleague who also plays wheelchair rugby.
 We arranged this for a post covid catch up, and to do some fitness together.
 The push around Harrow was a nice change.
 Uneven blister slabs at pedestrian crossings, adverse camber on paths and slightly rough terrain added new challenges in different scenarios.
 The paths are clear of parked cars.
 There are marked spaces in the road for cars or they are all parked on pathed front gardens.
 Well done, the residence of Harrow, for keeping the paths clear and useable.
 Maybe other places could learn from you?

 And home again

 The route taken today around my homestead was a slightly different one.
-Some roads were unavoidably the same roads I use, which is unavoidable; it’s a small village and apparently the longest in Buckinghamshire.
+Some roads were unavoidably the same roads I use, which is unavoidable; it’s a small village though apparently the longest in Buckinghamshire?
 Taking on the top of Treadaway Hill needed just a little effort and got my shoulders aching a tad.
 At the top, ducking around some side roads, they are quiet.
 There is a little cut through that’s gravel that I take on.
-Avoiding my front casters getting grounded by negotiateing the stones on my rear wheels.
+Avoiding my front casters getting grounded by negotiating the stones on my rear wheels.
 Making it through the mass of shingle and back rolling on the tarmac again, the different surface is a pleasure to roll along, and the parked cars, potholes and oscillating path seem of little significance now.
 The struggle is real, continuous and never forgiving,